ESV Capital (ESVC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ESV Capital Historical Price

-According to the latest data gathered on ESV Capital live price page, the current price of ESV Capital is 0.008558USD.
+According to the latest data gathered on ESV Capital live price page, the current price of ESV Capital is 0.008168USD.
 The circulating supply of ESV Capital(ESVC) is

 In the past 24 hours, ESV Capital has shown a price movement of